 He worked briefly for the Washington law firm Covington & Burling, where he specialized in civil litigation.
 In 1951 and 1952, he clerked for Supreme Court Justice Harold H. Burton.
 After his clerkship, he returned to Covington.
 Appointed by President John F. Kennedy in 1963, Douglas was assistant attorney general for the Justice Department's civil division, which represents federal employees, including members of Congress and the Cabinet, in legal disputes.

-Douglas had made a name for himself in Kennedy circles in late 1962, when he helped negotiate the release of prisoners held by Cuban leader Fidel Castro.
+Douglas had made a name for himself in Kennedy circles in late 1962 when he helped negotiate the release of prisoners held by Cuban leader Fidel Castro.
 The previous year, the CIA had sponsored an ill-fated attempt to overthrow Castro.
-More than 1,500 anti-communist Cuban exiles went ashore at the Bay of Pigs, on Cuba's southern underbelly.
-The exiles were roundly defeated in three days, and most were taken prisoner.
-Douglas was part of a four-man committee, including future attorney general Nicholas Katzenbach that eventually negotiated a $53 million food-and-medicine swap for 1,113 prisoners.
+Over 1,500 anti-communist Cuban exiles went ashore at the Bay of Pigs, on Cuba's southern underbelly.
+The exiles were defeated in three days, and most were taken prisoner.
+Douglas was part of a four-man committee, including future attorney general Nicholas Katzenbach, that eventually negotiated a $53 million food-and-medicine swap for 1,113 prisoners.
 He became the Kennedy administration's point man for the August 1963 March on Washington.
 He worked closely with March leaders and had a White House mandate to keep the demonstration peaceable.

 Douglas's team assisted the march planners in thinking through the day's details, down to the adequacy of toilet facilities on the Mall," Seattle lawyer Drew D. Hansen wrote in "The Dream: Martin Luther King Jr. and the Speech that Inspired a Nation" (2003), a book on King's "I Have a Dream" speech, delivered Aug.
 28, 1963, at the Lincoln Memorial.
 Douglas "shares historic credit for the orderliness and smoothness and joy of that day," Victor S. Navasky wrote in "Kennedy Justice" (1971), his history of Robert F. Kennedy's Justice Department.